gcapes/instructor-training-slides/09-mindset.md

 - *Grit* is an essential trait in learning
   - Willing to fail if it gets them closer to goal
   - Learners with grit are more successful in life
-- Grit not innate - obtain by
+- Grit can be learned.
+Help learners obtain grit by
   - sharing your experiences of struggle
   - promoting perseverance (praise improvement)
   - sharing passion